Kensixu/507final_UMBLOG/README.md

 ## Get Start

+Cache file *BLOG_CACHE.json* is submitted on Canvas, please download.

-In order to create the database, run *user_interface.py*.
-Without cached file, it will take 30 minutes to create the cache file and database.
-After that, you can run the unit tests in final_proj_test.py.
+Without cached file, it will take around 30 minutes to create the cache file and database.
+First, run *user_interface.py* and users can input instructions guided by *help.txt*.
+At last, users can run the unit tests in *test.py*.
+Also be noted, if user update and create new database, test file may report error.

 ## Description